yuzhakova/restaurant-takeout-app/docs/README.md

 ## Getting Started
 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
-2. Update the .env file with your correct local information
+2. Update the .env file with your correct local information  (username: `labber`; password: `labber`; database: `midterm`)
-  - username: `labber`
-  - password: `labber`
-  - database: `midterm`
 3. Install dependencies: `npm i`
 4. Fix to binaries for sass: `npm rebuild node-sass`
-5. Reset database: `npm run db:reset`
-  - Check the db folder to see what gets created and seeded in the SDB
+5. Reset database: `npm run db:reset` (check the db folder to see what gets created and seeded in the SDB)
-7. Run the server: `npm run local`
-  - Note: nodemon is used, so you should not have to restart your server
+7. Run the server: `npm run local` (note: nodemon is used, so you should not have to restart your server)
 8. Visit `http://localhost:8080/`

 # Authors